Fallen from grace …

-Somewhere, somehow, somebody has blown it big-time; committed some heinous action that brought humiliation on themselves, scorn from others, and generally disqualified themselves in the eyes of everyone (including themselves).
+Somewhere, somehow, someone’s blown it big-time, committed some heinous action that brought humiliation on themselves, scorn from others, and generally disqualified them in the eyes of everyone (including themselves).

 We tend to approach things perfectly backwards.

 Paul writes: “For through the Spirit we eagerly await by faith the righteousness for which we hope (Galatians 5:5).”
 And yet we assume that if we work harder to clean up our lives, then – and only then – can we expect more of the Spirit’s presence.
 “Falling from grace” has nothing to do with us screwing up.
 It has everything to do with trying to achieve a holy lifestyle (which isn’t optional, just so it’s been said) by our own efforts, and expecting to receive more of God as a reward for our hard work.